County of Santa Barbara

 PUBLIC WORKS DEPARTMENT

-MarBorg Recovery, LP for the Operation of the ReSource Center, Material Recovery Facility,
+and MarBorg Recovery, LP for the Operation of the ReSource Center, Material Recovery

-Santa Barbara and MarBorg Recovery, LP (a local vendor) for the operation of the Material
+County of Santa Barbara and MarBorg Recovery, LP (a local vendor) for the operation of the

-15162, no substantial changes are proposed, no substantial changes in circumstances have
+Section 15162, no substantial changes are proposed, no substantial changes in circumstances

-occurred, and no new information of substantial importance regarding environmental effects of the
+have occurred, and no new information of substantial importance regarding environmental

-project or of the sufficiency or feasibility of mitigation measures have occurred, and therefore the
+effects of the project or of the sufficiency or feasibility of mitigation measures have occurred,

-recommended action is within the scope of the prior environmental review documents for this
+and therefore the recommended action is within the scope of the prior environmental review

 BOARD OF SUPERVISORS